1. Investment vehicle

 UK Real Estate Investment Trust (UK REIT)

-• Tax exempt status for UK property investment
+• Tax exempt status for UK property investment.

-• Can be part of a fund Can have investment vehicles and joint ventures
+• Can have underlying investment vehicles and joint ventures.

 Qualifying Asset Holding Company (QAHC)